 It doesn’t matter what those beliefs might be.

 How independent are you if you are clinging to them so tightly that you are cutting off the circulation in your hand?

-The world’s chaos is inevitable, and the best ways to stay truly free are to keep an open mind, take care of yourself, and be the person you need someone else to be for you.
+The best ways to stay truly free are to keep an open mind, take care of yourself, and be the person you need someone else to be for you.

 Therapy can help you learn new behaviors that will make it easier to do these things.

 Meditating and self-care are excellent ways to keep yourself healthy.

 Take care of yourself, be open to learning and growing, accept change, and develop resiliency.

 However, you have everything you need to live an independent lifestyle, despite whatever the world throws at you.